talamaska/onboarding_overlay/README.md

-# onboard_overlay
+# onboarding_overlay

-An onboarding method that gets the user straight into the app and doesn't require any splash screens.
+An flexible onboarding widget that can start and stop with an arbitrary number of steps and arbitrary starting point

 ## Usage